bandframework/surmise/docs/howtoemulation.rst

 framework.
 We illustrate this with ``PCGP``--an emulator method located in the directory ``\emulationmethods``.

-In surmise, all emulator methods inherit from the base class :py:class:`surmise.emulation.emulator`.
+In surmise, all emulator methods are automatically discovered from `.py` code files under `src/surmise/emulationmethods`.
-An emulator class calls the user input method, and fits the corresponding emulator. :py:func:`surmise.emulation.emulator.fit` and :py:func:`surmise.emulation.emulator.predict` are the main :py:class:`surmise.emulation.emulator` class methods.
+An emulator class calls the user input method by the filename of the respective `.py` file, e.g., `PCGP` for `PCGP.py`, and fits the corresponding emulator. :py:func:`surmise.emulation.emulator.fit` and :py:func:`surmise.emulation.emulator.predict` are the main :py:class:`surmise.emulation.emulator` class methods.
 It also provides the functionality of updating and manipulating the